essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/breadcrumbs.md

     </nav>

-## Breadcrumbs
+## When to usereadcrumbs

 Breadcrumbs show users where they are in the website hierarchy and they provide a way to navigate through previous levels of content.

+## Whne not to use breadcrumbs

+You should not use breadcrumbs on transactional journeys.
+This could potentially get in the way of a user completing a task.

+## How to use breadcrumbs

-They should always be displayed at the top of the page.
+They should always be displayed at the top of the page, beneath the header.

-We also remove hyperlink styles for the last-child in the breadcrumbs.
+## Accessibility

+We use <code>aria-label="breadcrumb"</code> to let screen reader users know what type of navigation it is.